jacobrosenthal/rust-training-aimldevfest-2019/src/org.md

 ```

 ## Let's refactor the Sobel filter program
-We can refactor the sobel filter function, convolution function, and kernels into separate modules.
+We can refactor the Sobel filter function, convolution function, and kernels into separate modules.

 This way, the main module is only concerned with user input and calling out to the other modules to execute.